Frequently Asked Questions

 mxHERO can be used on any device anywhere in the world as long as the user's email system and cloud content management configuration are setup. mxHERO has customers with global footprints.

-When mxHERO is placing content into content storage (e.g. Box, Microsoft, Google, or Egnyte) - if the targeted folder does not exist, can mxHERO automatically build the target folder (e.g. customer folder, recipient folder, other) and apply security or sharing rules to that folder when it's created?
+When mxHERO is placing content into content storage (e.g. Box, Dropbox, Microsoft, Google, or Egnyte) - if the targeted folder does not exist, can mxHERO automatically build the target folder (e.g. customer folder, recipient folder, other) and apply security or sharing rules to that folder when it's created?

-Yes! mxHERO has the intelligence to detect whether a folder 'target' for a specific content type is available - if it is not (e.g. its a new client and the folder in Box is not yet established), mxHERO will detect this and auto-build the applicable folder in the cloud storage system inclusive of adding security, retention or other rules.
+Yes! mxHERO has the intelligence to detect whether a folder 'target' for a specific content type is available - if it is not (e.g. its a new client and the folder in cloud storage is not yet established), mxHERO will detect this and auto-build the applicable folder in the cloud storage system inclusive of adding security, retention or other rules.
 Once done, that folder is now available for mxHERO content routing based on rules the customer may have setup.

 Can mxHERO improve search functionality by using meta-data tags when uplifting content from email into content storage platforms?